 What Is an Accountability Partner?

 An accountability partner is someone with whom you establish an ongoing, reciprocal relationship.
 Each member of the partnership commits to coach the other towards achieving their goals and to be held accountable for their progress towards their own.
 This relationship helps each partner to stick to their commitments.

-It's important to note that an accountability partner is not the same thing as an accountability coach.
+What’s important to note is that an accountability partner is not the same thing as an accountability coach.
 A coach is someone who works with you to support you in achieving your goals — a personal trainer, maybe, or someone who is focused on helping you achieve your business goals.
 These relationships can be helpful, but are generally not cheap and do not offer the rewarding element of reciprocity that is present in a partnership relationship.

 It’s All About Reciprocity

-It's easier to keep a promise to someone else, than to yourself, and that's what makes the relationship so powerful.
-You have to report back to someone else that you've taken action, and you have to hold your partner to account too, for staying committed to their goals.
+You might find it easier to keep a promise to someone else, than to yourself, and that’s what makes the relationship so powerful.
+You have to report back to someone else that you’ve taken action, and you have to hold your partner to account too, for staying committed to their goals.

 If someone is devoting their efforts and their time to helping you succeed, you will feel a compulsion to repay those efforts.
 And the best way to do this is to make sure you stick to your commitments and keep your promises.

 So, you’ve decided that an accountability partner could help you to achieve your goals.
 Those goals might be professional or related to your health and wellbeing or personal development.
 The next step is to find someone with whom to set up this mutually beneficial relationship.